-Use of estimates: The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates that affect the amounts reported in the financial statements and accompanying notes.
+Use of estimates: The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates that affect the amounts reported in the financial statements and accompanying notes and supplemental schedule.
 Actual results could differ from those estimates.

-Investment valuation and income recognition: The investments are stated at fair value as determined by quoted market prices on the last business day of the Plan year, except investment assets in common collective trusts, which are stated at fair value as determined by observable inputs other than quoted market prices.
+Investment valuation and income recognition: The investments are stated at fair value as determined by quoted market prices on the last business day of the Plan year, except investment assets in common collective trusts, which is valued based on the net asset value as determined by using estimated fair value of the underlying assets held in the fund.
 Participant notes receivable are valued at their outstanding balances, which approximate fair value.